-BMJ, Nature warn against 'sabotaging' COVID-19 response with poor and 'chaotic' trials'
+BMJ, Nature warn against 'sabotaging' COVID-19 response with poor and 'chaotic' trials

 But, we now have better tools and better science at our disposal than we did a century ago; the speed at which the life science world has understood and mapped the genome of SARS-CoV-2, the novel coronavirus virus causing COVID-19, was astounding.

-We already have one drug, a failed Ebola antiviral from Gilead called remdesivir, now repurposed to help some COVID-19 patients get out of hospital faster, already allowed in the U.S. and Japan, with more than 100 vaccines in development and dozens of PCR and antibody tests also now on the market to find the virus, or evidence of its time inside a host.
+We already have one drug, a failed Ebola antiviral from Gilead called remdesivir, now repurposed to help some COVID-19 patients get out of hospital faster, already allowed in the U.S. and Japan, with more than 100 vaccines in development and dozens of PCR and antibody tests also now on the market to find the virus or evidence of its time inside a host.

 But, with the great need for speedy results and a near fanatic focus on one disease area comes some major issues, not least the role of evidence-based medicine.
 Making a new drug or diagnostic takes time: It is a process of trial and error, with safety and efficacy paramount.
 To assess these two things, you need lots of people, rigorous scientific method, and deep interrogation of the data.

 Two new editorials from BMJ and Nature argue the speed at which science is moving is at risk of forgetting this.
-The BMJ was particularly scathing, with Paul Glasziou, professor of evidence-based medicine, Sharon Sanders, assistant professor, and Tammy Hoffmann, professor of clinical epidemiology, arguing that a “deluge of poor quality research is sabotaging an effective evidence based response.”
+The BMJ was particularly scathing, with Paul Glasziou, professor of evidence-based medicine, Sharon Sanders, assistant professor, and Tammy Hoffmann, professor of clinical epidemiology, arguing that a “deluge of poor-quality research is sabotaging an effective evidence-based response.”

 There are now more than 1,000 COVID-19 studies underway, according to ClinicalTrials.gov, but many of these are “too small and poorly designed to be helpful, merely adding to the COVID-19 noise,” the authors write.

 They point out that there are 145 registered trials of the anti-malaria drug hydroxychloroquine, recently touted by U.S. President Donald Trump as a potentially beneficial drug for COVID-19 after some early anecdotal data from Europe.
-But the BMJ authors say that 32 have a planned sample size of less than 100 patients, while 10 have no control group, and 12 are comparative but non-randomised.
+But the BMJ authors say that 32 have a planned sample size of fewer than 100 patients, while 10 have no control group, and 12 are comparative but non-randomized.

 “Outcome measures vary widely, and only 50 seem to be multicenter.
 Strikingly, only one provides a protocol, and even limited registry details reveal unjustified outcome switching.”
 Data from these tests will do little to tell us how well this drug works in COVID-19.